 I was recently reading this thread, on some of the worst PHP practices.
-In the second answer there is a mini discussion on the use of extract(), and im just wondering what all the huff is about.

-I personally use it to chop up a given array such as $_GET or $_POST where I then sanitize the variables later, as they have been conveniently named for me.
+where I then sanitize the variables later, as they have been conveniently named for me.

 Is this bad practice?
 What is the risk here?
-What are your thoughts on the use of extract()?
+What are your thoughts on the use of extract()

 I find that it is only bad practice in that it can lead to a number of variables which future maintainers (or yourself in a few weeks) have no idea where they're coming from.
 Consider this scenario: